-You can call the National Alliance on Mental Illness (NAMI) hotline 800-950-NAMI (6264) to be connected with a mental health professional for free.
+For free therapy options in your area, you can call the National Alliance on Mental Illness (NAMI) hotline at 800-950-NAMI (6264) to be connected with a mental health professional.
 You can also email them at email@example.com.

 If you’re a veteran, you can contact the Veteran’s Crisis Line by text, chat, or phone.